 A Policy on the casting of votes by Pre-Cast Electronic Vote, Pre-Cast Postal Vote and attendance by Electronic Means hereinafter referred to as the “Voting Policy,” shall be made available to Members.
 All Pre-Cast Electronic Votes and Pre-Cast Postal Votes (the "Pre-Cast Votes") must be cast in accordance with the Voting Policy and any instructions contained in the notice calling the General Meeting.

 All Pre-Cast Votes must be submitted before a closing date which shall be no less than two business days before the date of the General Meeting.
-Unless specifically provided otherwise, a Pre-Cast Vote shall be a vote cast at the meeting and the Member, while entitled to attend the meeting, may not cast a further or different vote at the meeting itself.
+Unless specifically provided otherwise, a Pre-Cast Vote shall be a vote cast at the Meeting and the Member, while entitled to attend the Meeting, may not cast a further or different vote at the Meeting itself.

 The Board of Directors shall have the discretion to determine whether Members may vote by any of the means specified above and shall produce a Voting Policy as required.

+Subject to any provision contained in these Rules or otherwise prescribed by relevant law, Resolutions at a General Meeting, other than a Resolution proposing to amend these Rules, shall be decided by a majority of votes cast by any of the methods specified above.

 The Voting Policy shall be published on the Credit Union's website.
 A copy of the Voting Policy in place from time to time shall be supplied to any Member upon request.